jasoncodes/jasoncodes.com/_posts/2010-12-11-startssl-free-ssl.markdown

 And now we wait for certificate to be issued.
 This usually happens within the half hour.
 When you receive the certificate signing confirmation email, download the following certificates:

 1. Toolbox > Retrieve Certificate: You will see your newly created certificate.
 Save it as `example.com.crt`.
-2. Toolbox > StartCom CA Certificates: Download "StartCom Root CA (PEM encoded)" (ca.pem)
+2. Toolbox > StartCom CA Certificates: Download "StartCom Root CA (PEM encoded)" ([ca.pem](https://www.startssl.com/certs/ca.pem))
-3. Toolbox > StartCom CA Certificates: Download "Class 1 Intermediate Server CA" (sub.class1.server.ca.pem).
+3. Toolbox > StartCom CA Certificates: Download "Class 1 Intermediate Server CA" ([sub.class1.server.ca.pem](https://www.startssl.com/certs/sub.class1.server.ca.pem))

 Copy the `.crt`, `.key` and `.pem` files to `/etc/apache2/ssl` on your server.